Ever get the impression you’re talking and people aren’t listening?

 If you are actively looking for opportunities to make a joke then not only are you improving your own and other people’s health, but it means you are paying attention to what’s going on around you.
 I love hearing laughter in an office – don’t you?

 10. Take your shoes off.

 Feel the vibrations of people moving in your desk area.
 We wrap ourselves in our ‘uniforms’ each day when we go to work, but the more layers we have the more it dilutes our physical senses.
 None more so than the feet.
 The simple act of removing our shoes relaxes us and gives us another opportunity to engage with the present moment (time to sort out the sock draw?)

-After 6 months, for me doing some of these things each day is the difference between seeing the world in black and white and seeing it in colour.
+After 6 months doing some of these things each day is the difference between seeing the world in black and white and seeing it in colour.
+It’s that powerful.

 Got other things that you practise to help you be present at work?
 I’d love to hear about them either personally or through the comments.